-By the end of July 2015, all applicants can expect to be notified of the outcome although efforts will be made to notify successful applicants as soon as possible.
+By the first week of March 2016, all applicants can expect to be notified of the outcome although efforts will be made to notify successful applicants as soon as possible.

 5.2.1- Criteria for assessment

 Only fully completed proposals will be subject to the hereinafter peer-review evaluation process.